NDAK15018U Large-Scale Data Analysis (LSDA)

 MSc Programme in Computer Science

 Almost every scientific and industrial field is nowadays faced with massive amounts of data and analysing these data has become a key driver of research and innovation.
-Taking advantage of this data-rich situation often requires specialized approaches, tools, and skills.
+Taking advantage of this data-rich situation often requires specialised approaches, tools, and skills.
 What society needs is qualified experts capable of designing, developing, and applying data analysis techniques in the context of big data scenarios.
 That is, “Data Analysts” are needed and the goal of this course is to educate such experts.

 In comparison to other courses dealing with machine learning or data analysis, the focus of this course is on the peculiarities of processing large amounts of data - that is, on Big Data.